SurajNate/IDPinfoExtractor/README.md

 ## License

-This project is built with Lovable and uses various open-source libraries.
+This project is build by Suraj Nate and uses various open-source libraries.
 Please check individual package licenses for specific terms.

 ## Contributing